mongodb/docs/source/about.rst

 See the `MongoDB Documentation Project Page <http://docs.mongodb.org>`_ for an overview of all editions and output formats of the MongoDB Manual.
-You can see the full revision history, and track ongoing improvements and additions for all versions of the manual the `GitHub repository <https://github.com/mongodb/docs>`_.
+You can see the full revision history and track ongoing improvements and additions for all versions of the manual from its `GitHub repository <https://github.com/mongodb/docs>`_.

-This edition of manual reflects "|branch|" branch of the documentation as of the "|commit|" revision.
+This edition of the manual reflects "|branch|" branch of the documentation as of the "|commit|" revision.
 This branch is explicitly accessible via "|hardlink|" and you can always reference the commit of the current manual in the :hardlink:`release.txt` file.